 Many years ago (after far too many years beating my head into a wall), I participated in a personal development program which changed my life.
 I was able to see the paradigms which had been wrecking my life for decades.
 As I embraced the work, my life improved.
 I sought other ways to slay the dragons in my past.
 As each one fell, my life improved significantly.
 For me, exploration never ends.
 This inspired me to pursue a career in the counseling field.

-I am currently enrolled at Denver Seminary working toward my Master’s Degree in Clinical Mental Health Counseling and I am a member of the psychological honor society, Chi Sigma Iota, Delta Sigma Lamda chapter.
+I graduated from Denver Seminary with a Master’s Degree in Clinical Mental Health Counseling and I am a member of the psychological honor society, Chi Sigma Iota, Delta Sigma Lamda chapter.
 In 2017, I graduated summa cum laude from Colorado Christian University with a degree in Psychology and a minor in Biblical Studies.
 I served as the volunteer director for a singles ministry at a local church and published a book called Dating, Sex and Jesus.
 I have worked for a local substance abuse program, Mental Health Center of Denver, and the Salvation Army.
 I am well versed in the Alcoholics Anonymous “Big Book” as well as the “Big Red Book” of Adult Children of Alcoholics.
 I have great respect for 12-Step programs and anyone who has the courage to face substance abuse and ask for help.
-I have assisted several people with hoarding problems when they were forced to move.
-During practicum at Denver Seminary, I counseled married couples and young adults dealing with transitions in life.
-I enjoy helping others navigate caring for their own loved ones as life becomes increasingly complicated.
+I enjoy counseling both married couples and individuals.
+I enjoy helping others navigate caring for their loved ones as life becomes increasingly complicated.

 You can’t go back and change the beginning, but you can start where you are and change the ending. – C.S.
 Lewis